 We use Google Calendar to share our schedules so we can easily plan and organize meetings, conference calls, and other events.
 You can subscribe to other team members' calendars to always be up-to date on their work schedule.

-For those rare occasions when GitLab isn’t enough, we use Google Meet for video calls.
+For those rare occasions when GitHub isn’t enough, we use Google Meet for video calls.
 You can find a link to join Meet call in almost all Google Calendar event descriptions.
 Always use a headset with a microphone and remember to mute yourself when not talking.
-Don’t forget to record any important decisions and do-outs in the corresponding GitLab issues after the call.
+Don’t forget to record any important decisions and do-outs in the corresponding GitHub issues after the call.

-Keep in mind that all work meetings/calls are optional and in most cases should be used only when GitLab communication fails.
+Keep in mind that all work meetings/calls are optional and in most cases should be used only when GitHub communication fails.
 The regular team calls we organize are mostly for team building purposes.
-Any meaningful decisions taken during those calls should be copied over to GitLab.
+Any meaningful decisions taken during those calls should be copied over to GitHub.
 We also make meeting recordings, notes, transcripts, and slides available in our Google Drive.

 Weekly Team Call

-- Take the conversation to GitLab when possible.
+- Take the conversation to GitHub when possible.

 - Always use the Reply all option to be sure you do not exclude anyone from the conversation.